ncsu-landscape-dynamics/pops-core/README.md

 1. Open an Linux shell and set the directory to the model folder.
 2.  cd gdal-2.0.1
 3.  sudo ./configure
-4.  make(The library will take about 1 hour to install)
+4.  sudo make(The library will take about 1 hour to install)
+5.  sudo make install
 5.  cd ..
 6.